-The underlying data for many of the tables in Gas Facts can be accessed by AGA members via eGUS, the Web-based version of the Gas Utilities Statistics system.
-To access this online database system, visit the site at http://www.aga.org/Kc/Pages/eGUS.aspx, and when prompted, enter your AGA website username and password (obtained via the AGA main page at www.aga.org).
-The eGUS User Manual and contact information are provided in the Help & FAQ section of the eGUS site.
+The underlying data for many of the tables in Gas Facts can be accessed by AGA members via the Statistics and Survey System, a Web-based application housed on the AGA website.
+To access this online database system, visit the site at www.aga.org, and when prompted, enter your AGA website username and password.

-For further information or assistance with the eGUS system, AGA members may contact Mr. Paul Pierson, Manager, Statistical Services at (202) 824-7133 or via e-mail at ppierson@aga.org.
+For further information or assistance with the Statistics system, AGA members may contact Mr. Paul Pierson, Director, Statistical Services at (202) 824-7133 or via email at ppierson@aga.org.

 AGA members and non-members may request specific queries of the database for a nominal fee.
-If you would like information regarding available data or query fees, please contact Mr. Paul Pierson, Manager, Statistical Services at (202) 824-7133 or via e-mail at ppierson@aga.org.
+If you would like information regarding available data or query fees, please contact Mr. Paul Pierson, Director, Statistical Services at (202) 824-7133 or via e-mail at ppierson@aga.org.